 Other recipes to try

-If you like this kind of easy and fruity recipes, then I also recommend these other recipes from the blog: the Strawberry rhubarb tart crumble style, Peach strawberry fondant cake with ricotta, Strawberry mango pineapple smoothie, the Lemon strawberry cupcakes, No-bake strawberry speculoos cheesecake.
+If you like this kind of easy and fruity recipes, then I also recommend these other recipes from the blog: the Strawberry rhubarb tart crumble style, Peach strawberry fondant cake with ricotta, Strawberry mango pineapple smoothie, Lemon strawberry cupcakes, No-bake strawberry speculoos cheesecake.

 I really hope you like this Eton mess recipe… If you make it, don't hesitate to tag @liliebakery on Instagram so I can see your lovely desserts!